peter-olom/directus-config-toolkit/README.md

 - `flows`: Includes flows and operations.
 - `roles`: Includes roles, policies, permissions, and access.
 - `settings`: Includes global settings.
 - `files`: Includes files and folders.
-Only items with the `shouldBackup` field set to `true` are backed up; ensure this field is added to the collection.
+Only items with the `shouldBackup` or `should_backup` field set to `true` are backed up; ensure this field is added to the collection.
 - `schema`: Includes collects and all their fields

 ### Examples